 TB is contagious, but it’s not easy to catch.
-The germs grow slowly.
-You usually have to spend a lot of time around a person who has it.
+You usually have to spend a lot of time around a person who has a high load of bactilli in their lungs.
 That’s why it’s often spread among co-workers, friends, and family members.

 Tuberculosis germs don’t thrive on surfaces.
 You can’t get the disease from shaking hands with someone who has it, or by sharing their food or drink.

 You can only get TB if you come into contact with others who have it.
 Here are some situations that could increase your risk:

 - A friend, co-worker, or family member has active TB disease.